Lokshaw-Chau/Lokshaw-Chau.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-my_projects: true
+my_projects: false
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 I am a junior student in College of Computer Science, Harbin Institute of Technology(Shenzhen campus).
 I am currently pursuing my B. Eng. , and will graduate in June, 2024.
 I am **EAGERLY** looking for a graduate position for 2024 Fall.